Banjo-Kazooie: Nuts & Bolts

 Jolly Dodger

 The ornery captain of the Showdown Town Police Force, Pikelet will complain about "trouble-makers" who are ruining Showdown Town.
-Confusing Jinjos with Minjos, Pikelet has accidentally locked up six innocent Jinjos throughtought Showdown Town.
+Confusing Jinjos with Minjos, Pikelet has accidentally locked up six innocent Jinjos throughout Showdown Town.
 Banjo can find and free these unfortunate souls, who in return will present Banjo with a gift of notes.
 Pikelet's police force is constantly changing the laws of Showdown Town, but if Banjo finds himself in trouble with the law, Pikelet won't refuse a bribe towards his donut fund, and he will call off his annoying officers.

-Boggy is the out-of-shape propeitor of Boggy's Gym, where Banjo can purchase upgrades to his strength, stamina, and speed.
+Boggy is the out-of-shape proprietor of Boggy's Gym, where Banjo can purchase upgrades to his strength, stamina, and speed.
 Just don't expect to work out with the rotund polar bear, he gets tired just speaking.

 Trophy Thomas